 In 1960, the Central United Church of Christ sold their building to the Rike-Kumler Company.
 The Central UCC building was torn down to make way for a new parking garage.
 After the church was sold, two congregations were formed and two buildings were built.
 Half of the Central UCC went north to form the Mt.
 Olive United Church of Christ, located at 5501 Olive Road, just off of SR 49 near the old Salem Mall.
 The other half of the old Central UCC went south, merging with the Fair Lea UCC to form the Oak Creek United Church of Christ.
 The Oak Creek UCC building was completed in 1964 at 5280 Bigger Road in Kettering.

 After becoming aware of Oak Creek UCC’s declining membership and the struggles of that decline, Cross Creek Community Church UCC approached Oak Creek UCC to see if they might be interested in exploring a possible merger, which they enthusiastically embraced.
-The merger of our two congregations was and has been overwhelmingly embraced by both congregations.
+The merger of our two congregations was overwhelmingly embraced by both congregations.
 Oak Creek UCC gained an influx of parishioners as well as pastoral and programmatic staff for children and youth from the merger.
-Cross Creek UCC gained a 32,000 square foot building by which to grow and expand and also eliminated $500,000 in mortgage debt.
-Both congregations have been strengthened by this merger.
-Already, Harmony Creek Church is seeing new energy and many new visitors and members.
+Cross Creek UCC gained a 32,000 square foot building for growth and expansion and also eliminated $500,000 in mortgage debt.
+Both congregations have been strengthened by this merger, and we continue to see new energy and many new visitors and members.